awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell320.md

 The Amazon FreeRTOS port for the this board is configured to use the GNU toolchain by default\.
 For the Makefiles to invoke the correct compiler toolchain, the GNU compiler toolchain binaries must be included in the user’s PATH variable\.
 The GNU toolchain binaries must also be prefixed with `arm-none-eabi-`\.

-The GCC toolchain can be used with the GNU Debugger \(GBD\) for debugging with the OpenOCD software that interfaces with JTAG\.
+The GCC toolchain can be used with the GNU Debugger \(GDB\) for debugging with the OpenOCD software that interfaces with JTAG\.

 **To set up the GCC toolchain on a Linux machine**